Agency of Religious Moderation and Human Resource Development: Religious Intelligence

-Aside from being the promoter of religious harmony, the agency is also projected as one of the intelligence agencies of Indonesia.
+Aside from being the promoter of religious harmony, the agency is also projected to be one of Indonesia's intelligence agencies.
 As an intelligence agency, BMPPSDM will work together with National Counter Terrorism Agency in monitoring religious extremism and intolerant religious activities in Indonesia, providing early warning and intelligence on matters related to religious terrorism, and preventing religious terrorism acts.